 In the United States, reports have up to 2.1 million heroin users.
-Eighteen percent of admissions to rehab/treatment centers on the US are for an addiction to heroin.
+Eighteen percent of admissions to rehab/treatment centers in the US are for an addiction to heroin.
 Studies have tracked users as young as twelve years old.

-In Europe, heroin is responsible for four out of every five drug related deaths, according to a report from the European Monitoring Centre on Drugs and Drug Addiction.
+In Europe, heroin is responsible for four out of every five drug-related deaths, according to a report from the European Monitoring Centre on Drugs and Drug Addiction.

 The rise in the use of heroin is tied to the abuse of prescription opioids.
 Though doctors prescribe these powerful drugs to relieve pain, they are highly addictive.
 Once addicted, users find heroin to be a cheaper and more accessible option to the prescription drugs, albeit one with similar potency.